highcharts/node-export-server/README.md

 ### Installing Fonts

-Got a fancy font you want to use?
-PhantomJS (and therefore the export server) requires fonts to be properly installed on the system in order to use them to render charts.
+Does your Linux server not have Arial or Calibri?
+PhantomJS uses the system installed fonts to render pages.
+Therefore the Highcharts Export Server requires fonts to be properly installed on the system in order to use them to render charts.

+Note that the default font-family config in Highcharts is `"Lucida Grande", "Lucida Sans Unicode", Verdana, Arial, Helvetica, sans-serif"`.

+Fonts are installed differently depending on your system.
+Please follow the below guides for font installation on most common systems.

 #### OS X
 Install your desired fonts with the Font Book app, or place it in /Library/Fonts/ (system) or ~/Library/Fonts/ (user)